 Carryover Cooking

-Carryover cooking is the phenomenon where food continues to cook after being removed from heat.
+Carryover cooking is the temperature rise of 3-8°C (5-15°F) that food continues to gain for 5-20 minutes after being removed from heat.
 The outer layers of a hot piece of meat are hotter than the center, and that stored thermal energy keeps flowing inward, raising the internal temperature even while the food sits on a cutting board.
-Understanding carryover is the difference between a perfectly cooked steak and an overcooked one.
-It's the reason you should always pull meat before it reaches your target doneness.
+Understanding carryover is the difference between a perfectly cooked steak and an overcooked one — it's the reason you should always pull meat before it reaches your target doneness.

 I learned this the hard way with a Christmas prime rib.
 Pulled it right at 54°C, expecting medium-rare.
 Twenty minutes later the thermometer read 62°C. The whole roast was medium-well.
 That one experience changed how I cook every piece of meat.